Connections and the Creation of an Industry

 from home.”
 1910

-Six early opera stars who made records and appeared in phonograph advertisements and who also had connections (2) with Willa Cather opera related characters are seen in Phonographia's webpage titled Willa Cather's Opera Prototypes who were Recording Artists.
+We can make a further subset of recording artists and look at six early opera stars who made records and appeared in phonograph advertisements but who in addition had connections with Willa Cather's opera related characters.
+Phonograph popular culture examples for Cather's opera prima donnas are seen in Phonographia's webpage titled Willa Cather's Opera Prototypes who were Recording Artists.
+(2)

 FARRAR FREMSTAD NORDICA GARDEN SCHUMANN-HEINK BORI